 AASB supports the development of Tribal Schools through the state compacting process which have true autonomy separate from their local public school district.
-AASB recognizes the sovereignty of tribal governments and that they should determine how tribal schools should be governed and operated, which includes teacher qualifications, student standards, assessment requirements, curriculum, etc.
+AASB recognizes the sovereignty of tribal governments and that they the local, impacted tribe(s) should determine how tribal schools should be governed and operated, which includes teacher qualifications, student standards, assessment requirements, curriculum, etc.